-Appointment to the Station officer will be at level 1 and subject to having successfully completed predefined components as outlined by the national training authority and the QFES.
+Initial appointment to a Station officer position will be at level 1 and is subject to having successfully completed pre-defined components as outlined by the national training authority and the QFES.

-Progression for Station officer level 1 to Station officer level 2 requires a minimum period of service of 12 months and the successful completion of the predefined components outlined by the national training authority and the QFES.
+Progression from Station officer level 1 to Station officer level 2 requires a minimum period of service of 12 months and the successful completion of the predefined components outlined by the national training authority and the OFES.